Earlier today, I invited you to join our senior leadership team.

 1. Check Your Hat at the Door.

-Look at it this way – in management team meetings, you check your functional hat at the door.
-We may ask you to put it on again if there are specific decisions to be made about which we need your subject matter expertise, or special insights that you can give us because of your functional knowledge, but you’ll find that this is less frequent than you might expect.
+Of course, you will need to put it back on again when there are specific decisions to be made about which we need your subject matter expertise, or special insights that you can give us because of your functional knowledge, but you’ll find that this is less frequent than you might expect.

-The rest of the management team does not react positively to contributions that are either self-serving or defensive regarding the contributor’s specific functional area.
+- As a leadership team, you'll notice that we don't react positively to contributions that are either self-serving or defensive regarding the contributor’s specific functional area.

 2. Think Laterally, Not Vertically.

-Until now, your key relationships in the organization have been vertical: upward to your manager, and downward to your direct reports.
+Until now, your key relationships in this organization have been vertical: upward to your manager (me), and downward to your direct reports.
 Once you agree to join the executive team, your key relationships will shift from the vertical to the horizontal.

 3. Bring a Dollar Bill.

-What I mean is this: As you will discover, we discuss issues – often intensely.
+What I mean is this: As you will discover, we necessarily discuss a huge range of issues – often intensely.
 We each say our piece.
 We argue hard, sometimes at length.
 We say what is on our minds (courteously and civilly).
 We challenge each other and our ideas.

-The implications of this are important:
+It's something the Brits call 'cabinet responsibility', and the implications of this are important:

 The executive team makes mistakes: sometimes a decision proves to have been the wrong one.
-When that happens, any executive team member can bring evidence that a decision needs to be re-thought – but only after an agreed period of supportive compliance, and only in a scheduled executive session.
+When that happens, any executive team member can bring evidence that a decision needs to be re-thought – but only after an agreed period of supportive compliance, and only in a scheduled executive sessions.